analuciablanco/Simple-Clock/README.md

-PERSONAL NOTE FROM analuciablanco: this is my first time using kotling, so I'm aware that it's not optimized (but still learning!).
+PERSONAL NOTE FROM analuciablanco: this is my first time using kotlin, so I'm aware that it's not optimized (but still learning!).

 -----------------------------------------------------------------------------------------------------------------------------------